cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/local_bosh.html.md

 ### Install Gems for BOSH CLI

-Run the following command to Install the gems required to run bosh from the command line:
+Run the following command to Install the gems required to run bosh from the command line.
+This step can take a few minutes.
+If you'd like to speed this up a bit you can skip ri and rdoc with --no-ri --no-rdoc.

 <pre class="terminal">
   gem install bosh_cli_plugin_micro --pre
 </pre>

-Note: if the step above errors out referencing sqlite, execute "apt-get install sqlite-devel" then try the previous step again.
+Note: if the step above errors out referencing sqlite on aptitude based systems, execute "apt-get install sqlite-devel" then try the previous step again or otherwise ensure that sqlite development packages have been installed.